You already know how to recruit active candidates.

 “This preference is something that passive recruiters should seek to understand early in the relationship.
 If the role you are trying to fill requires a long-term individual contributor, then that’s okay.
 But if you’re looking for future leadership, this might be a red flag.”

 Skills can be taught with training.
-But attitude and motivation can truly impact a passive candidate’s success in a new position.
+But attitude and motivation can truly impact a passive job seeker’s success in a new position.

 2. How to find passive candidates

 If you’ve ever been approached by a recruiter yourself, you know that passive candidates aren’t always totally passive.
-We split passive candidates up into a few different groups:
+We split up passive job seekers into a few different groups:

 - Candidates who are content with their current job and are not looking for new opportunities